EL Definition Brackets

 added the extended vowel of

-in the basis name
+in the base name

 [su] of